 For a bit more on Derbyshire Grit Stones, have a look at this page on the Peakscan site.

-The French burrstone on the other hand was always assembled from a number of smaller pieces of stone.
+The French burrstone on the other hand, in Britain at least, was invariably assembled from a number of smaller pieces of stone.
 Here we see a couple that have been reused as wall decorations.